biagiomattialarosa/biagiomattialarosa.github.io/_projects/senn.md

 ---
 layout: page
-title: Interpretable Deep Neural Networks
+title: Self-Interpretable Deep Neural Networks
 description: This research direction investigates designs of self-interpretable deep neural networks capable of providing explanations alongside their predictions.
 This involves either generalizing existing designs to novel domains and tasks or creating new ones from scratch.
 img: assets/img/memory.png
 importance: 1